yinama/Lost-ark-scripts/README.md

 ### 3. Auto Log

 Doesn't work so well yet, intended for Giant Mushroom Island.
 Go on to the island, go a little bit left and then down.
-Go near the tree at bottom left and run the command(not tested yet)
+Go near the tree at bottom left and run the command

 ### 4. Auto Fish